ibm-cloud-docs/dl/about.md

 The IBM Cloud Direct Link Dedicated solution lets customers terminate a single-tenant, fiber-based cross-connect into their own {{site.data.keyword.cloud_notm}} private network connection.
 This offering can be used by customers with colocation facilities that are next to IBM Cloud PoPs and data centers.
 It can also be used by network service providers that deliver circuits to customer premises or to other data centers.

- ## Common use cases
+## Use Case 1: Customer on-premises facility to IBM Cloud

 These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-This option is usually selected: (1) when the wanted PoP does not have the wanted Exchange or network service provider, (2) for high-performance workloads requiring high throughput, or (3) for compliance requirements that cannot be satisfied by either the IBM Cloud Direct Link Exchange or Connect implementation model.

-### Use Case 1: Customer facility to IBM Cloud
+Use Case 1 is usually selected: (1) when you want dedicated connectivity for mission-critical workloads, (2) when deterministic latency is required, (3) when you need dedicated, single-tenant connections between a client and IBM, (4) when diverse ports in a point of presence (PoP) are available, or (5) when you require LAG group support for 10 GB or greater speeds.

 ![Figure 1](/images/direct-link-dedicated.png)

 ### Use Case 2: Customer colocation to IBM Cloud

 ![Figure 2](/images/dedicated-model-colo.png)

+These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
+Use Case 1 is usually selected: (1) when you want dedicated connectivity for mission-critical workloads, (2) when ultra-low latency is required, (3) when you need dedicated, single-tenant connections between a client and IBM, (4) when diverse ports in a PoP are available, or (5) when you require LAG group support for 10 GB or greater speeds.

 **Termination location:** {{site.data.keyword.cloud_notm}} point of presence (PoP) or Data Center (DC).